 What are North Dakota Public Records, and How are They Created?

-North Dakota's public records law states that anyone, regardless of where they live are entitled to copies of government records from public entities.
+North Dakota's public records law states that anyone regardless of where they live is entitled to copies of government records from public entities.

 "Public entity" means all:

 - Public or governmental bodies, boards, bureaus, commissions, or agencies of the state, including any entity created or recognized by the Constitution of North Dakota, state statute, or executive order of the governor or any task force or working group created by the individual in charge of a state agency or institution, to exercise public authority or perform a governmental function;

 - Public or governmental bodies, boards, bureaus, commissions, or agencies of any political subdivision of the state and any entity created or recognized by the Constitution of North Dakota, state statute, an executive order of the governor, resolution, ordinance, rule, bylaw, or executive order of the chief executive authority of a political subdivision of the state to exercise public authority or perform a governmental function; and